 The choice is entirely up to us.

-Of course Jesus will never give up on us.
+Jesus will never give up on us.
 He’ll never stop loving us or longing for us to love Him back.

 We are welcome any time, but he’s not going to pressure us into a relationship with fire and brimstone.
 There will be no riots or tantrums from Jesus if we don’t follow Him.